Eastpointe High School

 Eastpointe High School (formerly known as East Detroit High School) is a high school in Eastpointe, Michigan, United States.
 It serves students in grades 9–12 for the Eastpointe Community Schools district.
+The school district (of which this is the sole comprehensive high school) includes most of Eastpointe and a portion of Warren.

 History

 The district voted to change the name on May 23, 2017, from East Detroit High School to Eastpointe High School.